 Graduates are responsible and effective global citizens whose personal values and practices are consistent with their roles as responsible members of society.

 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

 Required ResourcesText book:

 No text required

-Recommended ResourcesPodcasts, recordings and materials are available on Canvas for enrolled students and Blackboard for externals.
+Recommended ResourcesPodcasts, recordings and materials are available on Canvas.

 The University of Adelaide’s Barr Smith Library provides a range of learning resources including texts, journals, periodicals, magazines, and access to online databases and information services.
 It also offers a virtual library which is accessible via the University’s website.
 Access to the Library's electronic resources.